cabforum/servercert/docs/BR.md

 ### A.2.1.
 DNS TXT Record Email Contact

 The DNS TXT record MUST be placed on the "`_validation-contactemail`" subdomain of the domain being validated.
-The entire RDATA value of this TXT record MUST be a valid email address as defined in RFC 6532 section 3.2, with no additional padding or structure, or it cannot be used.
+The entire RDATA value of this TXT record MUST be a valid email address as defined in RFC 6532, Section 3.2, with no additional padding or structure, or it cannot be used.

 ### A.2.2.
 DNS TXT Record Phone Contact
 The DNS TXT record MUST be placed on the "`_validation-contactphone`" subdomain of the domain being validated.
-The entire RDATA value of this TXT record MUST be a valid Global Number as defined in RFC 3966 section 5.1.4, or it cannot be used.
+The entire RDATA value of this TXT record MUST be a valid Global Number as defined in RFC 3966, Section 5.1.4, or it cannot be used.

 # APPENDIX B – Issuance of Certificates for .onion Domain Names

 This appendix defines permissible verification procedures for including one or more RFC 7686 ".onion" special-use Domain Names in a Certificate.

-1. The Domain Name MUST contain at least two labels, where the right-most label is "onion", and the label immediately preceding the right-most "onion" label is a valid Version 3 Onion Address, as defined in section 6 of the Tor Rendezvous Specification - Version 3 located at <https://spec.torproject.org/rend-spec-v3>.
+1. The Domain Name MUST contain at least two labels, where the right-most label is "onion", and the label immediately preceding the right-most "onion" label is a valid Version 3 Onion Address, as defined in Section 6 of the Tor Rendezvous Specification - Version 3 located at <https://spec.torproject.org/rend-spec-v3>.
 2. The CA MUST verify the Applicant’s control over the .onion Domain Name using at least one of the methods listed below:

     a.
 The CA MAY verify the Applicant’s control over the .onion service by using method in [Section 3.2.2.4.6 - Agreed‐Upon Change to Website](#agreed-upon-change-to-website).
 If this method is replaced by a newer version(s) of Agreed-Upon Change to Website, the timelines for use of new and existing version of this method that are defined in [Section 3.2.2.4](#validation-of-domain-authorization-or-control) SHALL apply.
     b.
 The CA MAY verify the Applicant's control over the .onion service by having the Applicant provide a Certificate Request signed using the .onion public key if the Attributes section of the certificationRequestInfo contains:

-        (i) A caSigningNonce attribute that contains a Random Value that is generated by the CA; and (ii) An applicantSigningNonce attribute that contains a single value with at least 64-bits of entropy that is generated by the Applicant.
+        i.
+A caSigningNonce attribute that contains a Random Value that is generated by the CA; and ii.
+An applicantSigningNonce attribute that contains a single value with at least 64-bits of entropy that is generated by the Applicant.

         The signing nonce attributes have the following format: